-Despite the tremendous success of this fantastic theatre, it did not salvage the fragile finance of Jacques Haik and he was broke.
+Despite the tremendous success of this fantastic theatre, it did not rescue the fragile finance of Jacques Haik and he was broke.
 The Rex was sold to the Société Gaumont, who then sold it to three buyers: Jean Hellmann, Alan Byre and Laudy Lawrence.
-The Rex became the sole property of Mr Jean Hellmann.
+The Rex would end up becoming the sole property of Mr Hellmann.
 But then came the second world war in 1940, and the Germans took over the theatre, using it as a Deutsches Soldatenkino for their troupes.
-The Rex will recover its dignity on October 13th 1944 after the liberation.
+The Rex would recover its dignity on October 13th 1944 after the liberation.

 THOSE GLORIOUS YEARS

-The Rex now belongs to the Hellmann family and is still the case as of today.
+By 1947 the Rex belonged to the Hellmann family and that is still the case as of today.
 After Jean Hellmann, his son Philippe Hellmann was in charge and today the grandson, Alexandre Hellmann.
 Here is a resume of the most notable dates for the Rex:

 |The GRAND REX is sold out.
 Image by Le Grand Rex.
 Used by permission|

 • October 13th 1944: Rex re-opens after the German occupation with an American movie "It Started with Eve" starring Deanna Durbin and Charles Laughton